jaym-01/RISCVCPU/statements/john_yeo.md

 - 2^A_WIDTH memory locations
 - Each memory location holds 7 bit data

-The reason for the 7 bit data width used is because RISCV is byte addressable, and so each data location should hold 7 bits of data.
+The reason for the 7 bit data width is because RISCV is byte addressable, and so each data location should hold 7 bits of data.

 However, since instructions are 32 bits each, each read operation will input an address that is a multiple of 4, and the output data will be a 32 bit instruction, with the format as such: